-Information being During chaotic events such as pandemic, institutions and agencies must communicated must coordinate the information that is being disseminated.
-People will be be coordinated confused about which information is accurate if more than one perspective is being offered as correct within the organization.
-It will be There must be a central information access necessary to designate an information coordinator and a central point information access point.
-People need to hear one voice during crisisone voice with accurate information.
+During chaotic events such as pandemic, institutions and agencies must coordinate the information that is being disseminated.
+People will be confused about which information is accurate if more than one perspective is being offered as correct within the organization.
+It will be necessary to designate an information coordinator and a central information access point.
+People need to hear one voice during crisis one voice with accurate information.